MischaPanch/unpatterns/protocol_decorator.md

 Notice that I had to actually adjust `A` in order to introduce an abstract property as part of the interface!
 I would also need to copy all the methods and public fields (the latter possibly as properties) from `A` to `AWrapper` and to `ABase`.
-So, an actual, normal interface, resulting in a lot of boilerplate.
+This is just an actual, normal interface, resulting in a lot of boilerplate.
 If the class `A` is defined in an external library, you can't do that and will need to wrap it in some class of your own for this approach to work.

 Moreover, it's not exactly the same as it was before, since now `a_field` is read-only.
 One could add